Cash Surrender Value Expert

 When premiums are paid either monthly or annually some of those funds are applied by the insurance company on a per diem basis and they slowly get “dripped” into the policy.
 It’s almost as if the excess premium is in a side account and slowly being applied to the policy.
 This premium amount that is still making its way into the contract can confuse many policy owners.

-In Canada, the cash surrender value can become taxable under a number of circumstances.
-This taxable event.
-Depends on both when a policyholder is receiving the cash value, and how they are receiving it.
+Yes, the cash surrender value can become taxable in Canada.
+It depends on both when a policyholder is receiving the cash value, and how they are receiving it.
 The most common instance of this is when a policy owner is receiving that cash surrender value because they have terminated, or collapsed, the policy.
 In this circumstance, Any amount of the cash surrender value that is greater than a calculation referred to as the adjusted cost basis (ACB), automatically triggers a taxable income event.
 This amount which is greater than the ACB is added as regular income in that same calendar year that the policy owner chooses to terminate the policy

 In broad terms, that means that the policy itself has likely become very efficient to be in a position where this taxable event occurs.